Distaph (Dicloxacillin Sodium)

 How to Take Distaph

-Always follow your doctor’s instructions carefully.
-Take Distaph exactly as prescribed to ensure it works effectively against your infection.
+Follow all directions given by your doctor and pharmacist carefully.
+Take Distaph exactly as prescribed to ensure it works effectively.

 Dosage Instructions

-For most infections, adults and children over 12 years take 250 mg to 500 mg every 6 hours.
-Swallow capsules whole with water on an empty stomach, 1 to 2 hours before food.
-Taking on an empty stomach helps your body absorb more of the medicine.
-Take at the same time each day for best results.
+For most infections, the usual dose for adults and children over 12 years is 250 mg to 500 mg every 6 hours.
+Swallow the capsules whole with a glass of water.
+Take Distaph on an empty stomach, 1 to 2 hours before food, as this helps more medicine be absorbed into your body.
+Take your medicine at about the same time each day for best effect.

 What If You Miss a Dose?

-If it’s almost time for your next dose, skip the missed dose and take your next dose as scheduled.
-Otherwise, take it as soon as you remember, then continue your normal schedule.
-If you miss more than one dose, contact your doctor or pharmacist for advice.
+If it is almost time for your next dose, skip the missed dose and take your next dose when you are meant to.
+Otherwise, take it as soon as you remember, then go back to taking your capsules normally.
+If you miss more than one dose or are not sure what to do, ask your doctor or pharmacist.

-Important: Never take a double dose to make up for a missed dose – this may increase your risk of side effects.
+Important: Do not take a double dose to make up for a missed dose.
+This may increase the chance of unwanted side effects.

 Available Tablet Strengths